devHazz/collabco-myday-api/README.md

 # Collabco: MyDay API

 ## Requirements
- - Chrome v105 (due to chromedriver limitations)
+ - Chrome v105 (Due to Chromedriver limitations)
- - Windows ONLY (due to the flow that's required for auth)
+ - Windows ONLY (Due to the flow that's required for auth)
  - MyDay Account with Coleg Gwent Privileges

 ## About